Green Steel Manufacturing MES & SCADA System

 Corso Systems was able to work with the customer to rapidly develop and deploy a SCADA system to meet their extremely aggressive timeline.
 We accomplished this by leveraging the powerful scripting engine in Ignition combined with the power of Simulink to build a model of the process.
 The S-88 design methodology also helped the customer’s engineering team speed up development efforts with a copy of the process model (stored in a database) to script device and tag creation across the entire project.

 By working a few steps ahead of the customer’s engineering team the entire time, the Corso Systems team helped them meet their deadlines to unlock additional funding.
-Now they have the resources to scale the system faster than previousl anticipated.
+Now they have the resources to scale the system faster than previously anticipated.
 We were able to help get them into production six months ahead of their original goal.

 Ready to Rapidly Develop Your Project With Corso Systems?